Henness History, Family Crest & Coats of Arms

 Early History of the Henness family

-Another 215 words (15 lines of text) covering the years 1273, 1639, 1708, 1673 and 1675 are included under the topic Early Henness History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Henness research.
+Another 108 words (8 lines of text) covering the years 1273, 1639, 1708, 1673 and 1675 are included under the topic Early Henness History in all our PDF Extended History products and printed products wherever possible.

 Henness Spelling Variations